 God’s Good Gifts

 I’ve been attending and speaking at the C.S.
 Lewis Summer Institute at Oxbridge.
-Yesterday afternoon at one of the seminars, I talked about the problem of evil and suffering.
+At one of the seminars, I talked about the problem of evil and suffering.
 We discussed how EVERY worldview must address this problem and the problem of GOOD as well.
 And no worldview does this as well as the biblical one.

 Much of the good of this world, such as the beauty of a flower or the grandeur of a waterfall or the joy of an otter at play, serves no more practical purpose than great art.
 It does, however, serve the high purpose of filling us with delight, wonder, and gratitude.